Russia says ammunition blast badly damages major ship in Black Sea fleet - Interfax | Law-Order

 Russia says ammunition blast badly damages major ship in Black Sea fleet - Interfax

 The flagship of Russia's Black Sea fleet, the Moskva missile cruiser, was badly damaged when ammunition on board blew up, Interfax news agency quoted the defence ministry as saying on Thursday.
 Interfax said the crew had been evacuated.
-The ship was seriously damaged," the Russian Defense Ministry said in a statement.
+Russian news agencies said the Moskva was armed with 16 anti-ship "Vulkan" cruise missiles, which have a range of at least 700 km (440 miles).

 The flagship of Russia's Black Sea fleet, the Moskva missile cruiser, was badly damaged when ammunition on board blew up, Interfax news agency quoted the defence ministry as saying on Thursday.